Home Town (TV series): Home Town Takeover

 A spin-off, titled Home Town Takeover, premiered in 2021.
 Season one of the six-episode spinoff featured the Napiers working with Wetumpka, Alabama to renovate multiple homes and public spaces within its town.
 For season two in 2023, the "takeover" was recorded in Fort Morgan, Colorado.
 Season three (2025) features the takeover of Sebring, Florida.
 In June 2025, Rogers Sports & Media announced that it had ordered a Canadian spin-off of Home Town Takeover for its new HGTV channel from RTR Media.

 Home Town: Ben's Workshop

 On December 3, 2020, it was announced that a spin-off titled Home Town: Ben's Workshop would premiere on January 4, 2021 on Discovery+.
 During 2021, eight episodes were released.

 Reception

-In 2023, the show was ranked as the #1 most popular and best real estate show for real estate agents to watch on real estate agent website Agent Wealth Hustle.
+In 2023, Home Town was ranked by the Agent Wealth Hustle website as the best real estate show for their client agents to watch.